 you should take in your case.

 Talk to the judge for you, or let you talk

 You can learn more about the process from this website.
 New Hampshire laws and court rules are also accessible through the Judicial Branch website.
 It is best to be as prepared as possible when you appear in court so that your case will proceed smoothly.

 A very good way to learn about court procedures is to visit a court and observe a hearing or trial.
 Call the court clerk's office in any location to find out the court schedules, which vary from place to place.
 To find the court nearest you, go to Find Your Court.

 To get started, you need to know which court is appropriate for your case and where it is located.

 There are different types of courts for specific issues.
-For example, "name changes" and "adoptions" are handled in probate court; "small claims" and "landlord/tenant issues" are heard in district court; lawsuits involving "personal injury" are heard in the superior court.
+For example, "name changes" and "adoptions" are handled in probate division; "small claims" and "landlord/tenant issues" are heard in district division; lawsuits involving "personal injury" are heard in the superior court.
 To find the court appropriate for your case go to the case type chart.